tykling/certgrinder/docs/certgrinder-changelog.rst

 Changed
 ~~~~~~~
-- Seperated the PEM chain splitting logic into a new split_pem_chain method
+- Separated the PEM chain splitting logic into a new split_pem_chain method

 v0.14.0-beta1 (29-Aug-2020)